jbequ5/Enigma-Machine-Miner/SAGE_README.md

 It started with a simple but powerful idea: give everyday people a real chance to compete for prize pools on Subnet 63 and earn meaningful rewards by solving hard, verifiable problems.

-To make this possible, we built the **Enigma Machine** — a verifier-first, agentic solver designed from the ground up to turn complex challenges into high-quality, verifiable solutions.
+To make this possible, we built the **Enigma Machine** (EM) — a verifier-first, agentic solver designed from the ground up to turn complex challenges into high-quality, verifiable solutions.
 What began as a practical mining tool quickly revealed something far more significant: every single run naturally generates rich, structured process data — detailed insights into *how* intelligence actually works when tackling hard problems.

 That discovery changed the value proposition.